-Dean's List: Fall 2011, Fall 2012, and Spring 2013; or Dean's List: three of four semesters b.
+Dean's List: Fall 2012, Fall 2013, and Spring 2014; or

+Dean's List: three of four semesters

+b.
 Law Review and Moot Court - If you have just accepted membership on Law Review or in Moot Court or have served less than two academic terms, you must qualify the membership statement as follows:

-Chicago-Kent Law Review, member as of August 2013 Moot Court Honor Society, member as of August 2013
+Chicago-Kent Law Review, member as of August 2014 Moot Court Honor Society, member as of August 2014

 - i.
-If you served on Law Review or Moot Court but are not enrolled this semester, you must qualify your membership with the period served (e.g. Moot Court Honor Society: August 2011 May 2012). - ii.
+If you served on Law Review or Moot Court but are not enrolled this semester, you must qualify your membership with the period served (e.g. Moot Court Honor Society: August 2012 May 2013). - ii.
 If you were invited to join Law Review or Moot Court but declined, you must list it as: "Invited to Moot Court Society membership; respectfully declined." - 6.
-Legal Publications If you have written a law-related article that has been or is about to be published, list it immediately after the education section.
+Legal Publications If you have written a law-related article that has been or is about to be published, list it as a bullet point under your law school education entry, or list it immediately after the education section.
 Be sure to use the correct citation.
 If the articles are not law-related, list them under a "Publications" heading toward the end of your resume, after work experience (see Other Categories section). - 7.
 Experience There are various types of "experience" you should include on your resume.
 These experiences may be legal work, past employment, or any other relevant activity which may not be employment per se, such as volunteer internships and other positions of responsibility.
 In general, list your jobs in reverse chronological order, but consider organizing your experiences into one or more of the following categories: Legal Experience; Professional Experience (or Related Experience or Work Experience); Volunteer Experience (or Community Involvement); and Leadership Experience.

 Make sure to include your employer's (or volunteer organization's) name, city, state, your dates (months and years) of employment, your job title and your responsibilities.
 Use bullet points and active verbs to set forth and highlight your various responsibilities and skills for each job, internship, legal clinic position, volunteer experience, etc. Describe a current job in present tense, and describe all past positions in past tense.
 If you have secured a future position, just as a law clerk position or judicial externship that will begin soon (in a few months), you may add that employer and your job title to your resume, noting the month and year when the job will begin.
-(E.g. Judicial Extern, Beginning August 2013)
+(E.g. Judicial Extern, Beginning August 2015)

 - a.
-Legal Experience It is helpful to set apart your law-related jobs, internships, externships and volunteer work in a separate "Legal Experience" section in order to highlight the legal work and practical experience you have obtained.
+Legal Experience It is helpful to set apart your legal jobs, internships, externships and volunteer work in a separate "Legal Experience" section in order to highlight the legal work and practical experience you have obtained.
 This section should include all relevant full-time and part-time legal jobs, work in the law school's in-house clinics, judicial and legal externships, internships, research assistantships and volunteer legal work.
-List the substantive areas of law in which you dealt, the types of legal documents which you drafted, and the responsibilities which you were given.
+List the substantive areas of law in which you dealt, the types of legal documents you drafted, and the tasks you accomplished.
 Use active verbs to describe your responsibilities and tasks.
-(There is a long list of sample active verbs on page 9 of this guide.)
+(There is a long list of sample active verbs on page nine (9) of this guide.)
 Avoid the phrase "responsibilities included...." and the word "duties." - i.
 Law Related Experience: You may title your section "Legal and Law Related Experience" or create a separate "Law Related Experience" section to list jobs that may be relevant or related to the legal field, such as work for a congressman, city council, insurance company, policy organization or legal publisher.